Start of Q&A on types of tea! !

 Ordinary Sencha (Futsu Sencha)

-Q“What is called ordinary sencha?”
+Q "What is called ordinary sencha?"

-At our garden, we mainly focus on deep-steamed sencha.This is because his great-grandfather had the opportunity to start producing deep-steamed sencha.
+At our garden, we mainly focus on deep-steamed sencha.
+This is because my great-grandfather had the opportunity to start producing deep-steamed sencha.

-In our company,Star of Yame,Yame scentThe tea leaves are close to regular sencha.
+At our company, Yame no Hoshi and Yame scent are tea leaves that are close to regular sencha.

 Deep steamed sencha (fukamushi sencha)

-◎ Click here to purchase! →Green tea list
+◎ Click here to purchase! → Green tea list

 Kabuse Sencha

-Q“You often hear it called Kabusecha, right?”
+Q: You often hear it called Kabusecha, don't you?

 Gyokuro

-◎ Click here to purchase! →"Gyokuro-zukuri"
+◎ Click here to purchase! → "Gyokuro-zukuri"

-Q"What is Tencha?"
+Q "What is Tencha?"

-A Tea leaves before making matcha with a stone mill.When the new shoots start to grow, the tea garden is covered and cultivated, and the steamed leaves are dried without being rubbed.
+A Tea leaves before making matcha with a stone mill.
+When the new shoots start to grow, the tea garden is covered and cultivated, and the steamed leaves are dried without being rubbed.

 Matcha

-◎ Click here to purchase! →List of matcha and powdered tea
+◎ Click here to purchase! → List of matcha and powdered tea

 Steamed ball green tea (Mushisei Tamarikucha)

-A In the sencha production process, the fine rolling process is omitted, and the tea is dried while being rolled into a magatama shape.Also called Guri tea.
+In the manufacturing process of A Sencha, the fine rolling process is omitted, and the tea is dried while being rolled into a magatama shape.
+Also called Guri tea.

 Bancha

-Q“I often hear about bancha, but what is it like?”
+Q “I often hear about bancha, but what is it like?”

-◎ Click here to purchase! →Special “Amami Bancha”
+◎ Click here to purchase! → Special “Amami Bancha”

 Hojicha (roasted tea)

-A A tea made by roasting low-grade sencha or bancha over high heat.Characterized by its fragrance.
+A tea made by roasting low-grade sencha or bancha over high heat.
+Characterized by its fragrance.

 Our hojicha is packed with freshly roasted every day with carefully selected stalks of the first batch of tea.